You won’t believe the flavor in these Mexican sweet potatoes, topped with black bean salsa and creamy cilantro sauce!

 - Cilantro leaves

-These Mexican sweet potatoes work for many occasions: as a healthy dinner recipe, or as a party appetizer.
+These Mexican sweet potatoes work for many occasions: as a healthy family dinner recipe, or as a party appetizer.
 They’d be especially great for game day!
 Let us know if you try them out in the comments below.

 Looking for more easy weeknight dinners?